-Civil and criminal penalties for failing to file through AES or for filing incorrect information can be up to a maximum of $10,000 per violation.
-It is the job of the Office of Export Enforcement within the U.S. Department of Commerce and U.S. Customs and Border Protection within the Department of Homeland Security to investigate and enforce these rules.
+Civil and criminal penalties for failing to file through AES or for filing incorrect information can reach a maximum of $10,000 per violation.
+It is the job of both the Office of Export Enforcement (within the U.S. Department of Commerce) and U.S. Customs and Border Protection (within the Department of Homeland Security) to investigate and enforce these rules.

-If the exporter or the foreign buyer is relying on an agent or freight forwarder to file a submission through AES, they must present this agent with a written limited power of attorney or some other written authorization.
+If either the USPPI or the FPPI is relying on an agent like a freight forwarder to submit the EEI through AESDirect, they must present this agent with a limited power of attorney or some other written authorization.

-The ACE portal can be accessed directly at the U.S. Customs and Border Protection website.
-Once you have logged in you will have to type all your shipment information directly on the AESDirect screens.
+The ACE portal can be accessed directly through the U.S. Customs and Border Protection website.
+Once you have logged in, you will need to type all your shipment information directly on the AESDirect screens.

 Another option is to access AESDirect through an export documentation and compliance software such as Shipping Solutions.
-That way the same data you have entered to complete your export documents is easily uploaded to AESDirect, eliminating redundant data entry, which reduces mistakes and provides a substantial cost savings.
-Some Shipping Solutions customers have said they have recouped their investment in the software in less than 10 export shipments.
+That way, the same data you entered to complete your export documents is easily uploaded to AESDirect.
+This method eliminates redundant data entry, which reduces mistakes and provides a substantial cost savings.
+Some Shipping Solutions customers say they recouped their investment in the software in less than 10 export shipments.

-In addition, by utilizing a software program, it allows companies to keep the AES filing in-house since the exporter is responsible for the accuracy of the data regardless of who they have file it.
+In addition, utilizing a software program allows companies to keep the AES filing in-house, since the exporter is responsible for the accuracy of the data regardless of who files it.

-The following section outlines the steps to follow in order to create an AESDirect filing.
+The following section outlines the steps to follow to create an AESDirect filing.

-In order to file with AESDirect, you must first get an ACE User Name and Password.
+The first step is to get an ACE username and password.
 If you are an importer as well as an exporter, you may already have one.
-In that case, just make sure that it has the Exporter Account Type.
-To check this, talk to your company’s Trade Account Owner, and if needed, get the Exporter role added to your account.
+In that case, just make sure that it has the Exporter Account Type selected.
+To check this, talk to your company’s Trade Account Owner, and, if needed, get the Exporter role added to your account.
 If you don’t have an ACE account, the application is on the CBP website.

-Once you have your ACE account, login to the ACE Portal on the CBP website to accept the AESDirect certification statements.
-You must use Internet Explorer with the pop-up blocker turned off.
+Once you have your ACE account, log in to the ACE Portal on the CBP website to accept the AESDirect certification statements.
 You may be asked to verify your account.
 If you see a screen like the one below, click the radio button next to your company name and click Select and Continue.
 If your company is not listed, contact the ACE Account Service Desk at (866) 530-4172, option 1.